Cnasboll/HLF25-2/v04/README.md

 ```

 #### _Create_ a local _hero_
-To manally _Create_ a new local _hero_, press `C` in the _Main_ menu and enter values as prompted.
+To manally _Create_ a new local _Hero_, press `C` in the _Main_ menu and enter values as prompted.
 An empty string is treated as abort.
-User will be prompted if the new hero will be saved or not.
+User will be prompted if the new _Hero_ will be saved or not.

 ```
 C